joaovictorino/microservices-election/README.md

 dotnet ef database update
 ````

-After executed, SQL Server table will be created, and then execute ````sh dotnet run ````.
+After executed, SQL Server table will be created, and then execute ````dotnet run````.
 Access https://localhost:7193/swagger/index.html and test, trying to vote.